hetalang/heta-specifications/compilation.md

     The errors which happen at the stage will be of types: `FileSystemError`, `ParsingError`.

-1. **Modules integration.** Collection of Heta modules are combined into a single structure **queue** which is sequence of actions for platform container.
+1. **Modules integration.** Collection of Heta modules are combined into a single structure **Q-array** which is sequence of actions for platform container.
 The modules must not have circular references.

     The errors which happen at the stage will be of type `ModuleError`.

-1. **Translation.** The queue is translated sequentially to create the elements of Heta container.
+1. **Translation.** The Q-array is translated sequentially to create the elements of Heta container.
 Generally it is a key-value pairs.
 The properties must satisfy the requirements for its classes.
 See the structure of Heta container below.

-    The errors which happen at the stage will be of types: `QueueError`, `ValidationError`.
+    The errors which happen at the stage will be of types: `QError`, `ValidationError`.

 1. **Binding.** Binding Heta components are based on internal cross references.
 Checking references.
 Checking required properties.